 There is some evidence that pomegranate juice contains a lot of antioxidants, and we know that consuming antioxidants can help prevent disease.
 In most research, however, it's difficult to make substantial claims without having large controlled trials.
 Time and again, small trials have shown positive results only to be disproven with large scale studies.
 While pomegranate juice has some encouraging small studies, it requires much larger research to prove this.

-There is better evidence for use of cinnamon in folks with diabetes.
+There is better, but still not good, evidence for use of cinnamon in folks with diabetes.
 These are also smaller trials, and there is actually conflicting research, with other researchers not being able to duplicate the results.

 Keeping an eye out here for "wonder foods" here at Dr. Gourmet.
 None found yet.
 Eating great quality fresh foods is still the most reliable route to health.